Updated Winter 2021

 On top of that, a majority of tracking cookies are already rejected by browsers anyway.
 An ad-serving firm analyzed 20 advertisers and more than 5 billion impressions in fourth-quarter 2017, and found 64% of their tracking cookies were either blocked or deleted by web browsers.
 The rejection rate on mobile devices was higher — at 75%, compared with 41% on desktop.
 Because of this, advertisers can actually be throwing away half of their budgets on missed opportunities by not reaching potential customers and having dollars go toward unnecessary impressions to people who were going to convert anyway.

-Organizations like IAB Tech Lab’s DigiTrust and the Advertising ID Consortium aim to create a standardized user token that prevents fragmentation of data.
-Additionally, IAB says that a standardized user “ID for Advertising” can eliminate the barrage of third-party cookie and pixel synch requests that slow down the user experience and make data sharing and collection a completely opaque process to the consumer.
+Previously, we talked about how Organizations like IAB Tech Lab’s DigiTrust and the Advertising ID Consortium aimed to create a standardized user token that prevents fragmentation of data.
+IAB said that a standardized user “ID for Advertising” can eliminate the barrage of third-party cookie and pixel synch requests that slow down the user experience and make data sharing and collection a completely opaque process to the consumer.
+Unfortunately, at this point these two universal IDs have not gained adequate industry adoptions and are seen as launch failures.

 How Digital Advertising Can Work Without Cookies